Tax-Deferred Cash Out

 The amount of capital gain was sufficient to make the transaction economically viable;

 There was no debt against the property.
-(If there was, she would need to pay off that debt from her own resources, and not using proceeds of the monetization loan, for reasons that can be explained if you contact us);
+(If there was, she would need to pay off that debt from her own resources, and not using proceeds of the monetization loan, so that the interest on the monetization loan proceeds would be deductible);

 The seller was not planning to use any cash from the monetization loan to purchase another primary residence.
 If that was her intent, it would be a problem from a tax standpoint, because the monetization loan is considered a business loan and a primary residence is considered “personal use.”